jeffhc/mdjournal/config/Introduction.md

 - Create and edit Markdown/text files, which are automatically saved to the cloud.
 - Organize files into folders.
 - Auto-save functionality: every edit you make is saved into the cloud, kinda like Google Docs.
+  - Autosave show last refresshed on open
+  - Show "Saving..." like in Google Docs.
 - Selection
 - Delete files and folders.
 - Move around files and folders.